odysseyalive/chinuk-wawa-custom-keyboard/README.md

 ### KDE Work-around

-On newer versions of KDE, the selected keyboard might not be retained after restarting the system due to a [bug 442942](https://bugs.kde.org/show_bug.cgi?id=442942).
+On newer versions of KDE, the selected keyboard might not be retained after restarting the system due to [bug #442942](https://bugs.kde.org/show_bug.cgi?id=442942).
 The only work around at the moment is to run the following command from your terminal after selecting and applying the custom keyboard layout.
+Just keep in mind, any subsequent changes to keyboard layout will 'also' not be saved.

 ```
 sudo chattr +i ~/.config/kxkbrc